 Two law firms with deep experience and substantial result records in the lodging industry are teaming up to support hotel owners in the wake of massive destruction caused by flooding and winds from hurricanes Harvey and Irma.
 Patel Gaines and Farrell & Patel are working together to ensure that hoteliers receive just and fair treatment of property damage claims by the insurance industry.

 Two law firms with experience in the lodging industry are teaming up to support hotel owners in the wake of massive destruction caused by flooding and winds from hurricanes Harvey and Irma.
-Texas-based Patel Gaines and Florida-based Farrell & Patel are working together to ensure that hoteliers receive just and fair treatment of their property damage claims by the insurance industry.
+Texas-based Patel Gaines and Florida-based Farrell & Patel are working together under the guidance of CTLA Case of the Year winner Ross Ziev to ensure that hoteliers receive just and fair treatment of their property damage claims by the insurance industry.
+To know about the author’s point of view, his comment is here that explains in detail about the various measures that can be taken in to restore the property from water damages.
+You can also read about CAPITAL DECK AND STAIR WATERPROOFING who are the professionals in this field and has gained recognition for their wonderful services.

 “Each of our firms has done huge amounts of work in the hospitality industry,” said Rahul Patel, managing partner of Patel Gaines.
 “I literally grew up in my parents’ hotels.
 Our two law practices are very involved with the Asian American Hotel Owners Association (AAHOA) and the Texas Hotel & Lodging Association, among others.
 So, we’re keenly aware of the legal and insurance issues so many in the industry are now facing.
 They know us and our track record well.”